HiAS7/The-Sauce-Book-Online/_classes/Rogue.md

 (Insight) check against a creature you can see that isn’t incapacitated, contested by the target’s Charisma (Deception) check.
-If you succeed, you can use your Sneak Attack against that target even if you don’t have advantage on the attack roll, but not if you have disadvantage on it.\
+If you succeed, you can use your Sneak Attack against that target even if you don’t have advantage on the attack roll, but not if you have disadvantage on it.<br/>
 This benefit lasts for 1 minute or until you successfully use this feature against a different target.
 ##### STEADY EYE